mar10/wunderbaum/docs/tutorial/tutorial_edit.md

      * Return `false` to keep the input control open (not always possible).
      *
      * We can also return a `Promise` (e.g. from an Ajax request).
-     * In this case, the cell is marked 'busy' while updating.
+     * In this case, the cell is marked 'busy' while the request is pending.
      *
      * Implementing this event is optional.
 By default, `node.setTitle()` is
      * called with the new text.